shaief/a7comix/README.md

 ## Usage

 1. Click the upload area or drag and drop an A4 document
+2. Preview the document and select if it's your "First Page" or "Second Page"
+3. Rotate if needed using the rotation buttons
-2. Click "Split into A7 Images" to process
+4. Click "Split into A7 Images" to process
-3. Preview the generated images
+5. Preview the generated images
-4. Click "Download All Images" to save them to your computer
+6. Click "Download All Images" to save them to your computer

 ## How it works